This week, Council begins at 7pm. We'll be considering the following items. You can find the full packet here.

 There are ten "big moves" as part of the plan:

 - Create a new street section and identity for Tecumseh Road that is walkable and pedestrian friendly, including a reduction in the number of driving lanes, the provision of on-street parking and parking bays, enhanced landscaping and street furniture, and cycling facilities.

-- Create a new west gateway to demarcate the westerly entrance to the “main street”, with destination land uses such as a hotel or movie theatre.
+- Create a new west gateway to demarcate the westerly entrance to Main Street, with destination land uses such as a hotel or movie theatre.

-- Create higher density residential neighbourhoods north and south of main street with integrated public and private open spaces, road and lane access, and pedestrian linkages.
+- Create higher density residential neighbourhoods north and south of Main Street with integrated public and private open spaces, road and lane access, and pedestrian linkages.

-- Provide mixed-use commercial residential development along the corridor, with retail at grate and residential above.
+- Provide mixed-use commercial residential development along the corridor, with retail at grade and residential above.

-- Create a central pedestrian node (plaza) as the central gathering place for the community lined by a north-south pedestrian spine to other amenities and open spaces.
+- Create a central pedestrian node (plaza) as the central gathering place for the community linked by a north-south pedestrian spine to other amenities and open spaces.

 - Redevelop the St. Anne’s School site as a south pedestrian node and focus for a new large community amenity and central draw.